The Pacific Mesothelioma Center at the Pacific Heart, Lung, & Blood Institute

 - Thermal therapy

 - Tumor microenvironment and its modification

 - Stem cell and gene therapies

 - Intra-operative therapies

-The Pacific Meso Center at the Pacific Heart, Lung, & Blood Institute’s (PMC/PHLBI’s) extramural research program allows scientists from around the globe, to submit grant applications for the areas of heart, lung, blood, and mesothelioma.
+The Pacific Mesothelioma Center at the Pacific Heart, Lung, & Blood Institute’s (PMC/PHLBI’s) extramural research program allows scientists from around the globe, to submit grant applications for the areas of heart, lung, blood, and mesothelioma.
 Due to limited resources, PMC/PHLBI’s policy does not allow for Indirect Costs on any Research or Grant Projects.